GhoshDipankar/Getting.Cleaning.Data/CodeBook.md

 The raw data sets are converted into a tidy data set by the R script "run_analysis.R" through the following steps.
 ### Downloading and unzipping data files:
 The data sets are downloaded from the give website and unzipped.

 ### Reading of data from the folders:
-- "activitiy_labels" - Reading of 6 activitiy labels and corresponding names like "Walking", "Standing" etc
+- activitiy_labels  : Six activitiy labels and corresponding names like "Walking", "Standing" etc
-- measurements - Reading of the list of all features
+- measurements      : List of all measurements
+- subject_test      : List of Test Subject ID who performed the activities
+- activity_test     : List of Test Activitiy Labels
+- x_test            : Data for all activites for all measurements performed by all Test Subject IDs
+- subject_train     : List of Training Subject ID who performed the activities
+- activity_train    : List of Training Activitiy Labels
+- x_train           : Data for all activites for all measurements performed by all Training Subject IDs